Dev "D.P." Jannerson, Author of YA & More

 Charity Starts at Home

-Ruth "Nia" Martin has carved out a place in the elite Kenter High by not making waves and by playing down her type 1 diabetes.
+Ruth "Nia" Martin has carved out a place in the elite Kenter High by making stellar grades and playing down her type 1 diabetes.
 Junior year, her main goals are to explore her sexuality with the adorable nonbinary new kid and to keep as much distance from her mother’s “DiaMom influencer” persona as possible.
 Everything fractures with the shocking death of her brother, Noah.
-Drugs, the police say, and their parents quietly decline an autopsy, not knowing that Nia saw him (totally sober) only an hour before.
+Drugs, the police say, and their parents quietly decline an autopsy, not knowing Nia saw him (totally sober) an hour ago.

 Then someone anonymously mails her Noah’s keyring, with a series of keys she doesn’t recognize.
-As Nia digs into her brother’s social circle, she has more and more questions about what Noah was up to, what happened that terrible night, and why her parents are lying about it—especially because they’re talking about having another kid.
+As Nia digs into her brother’s social circle, she has more and more questions about what Noah was up to in his final days, what happened that terrible night, and why her parents are lying about it—especially because they’re talking about adopting another sick kid, one too young to say no to the camera.

 Further: A Novella and Stories